 Whether you work in marketing, operations or customer service, there’s one thing everybody needs to concern themselves with and that’s customer reviews.
 Today, customer service is a marketing channel because customers can instantly influence your reputation at any point in the journey through online platforms.
 Online reviews are now known to be as influential as personal recommendations for most people.
 It’s therefore everybody’s job to ensure the business continues to regularly generate positive online reviews.
 The result is not just higher rankings, it’s also greater awareness, and higher sales.

-Here are four ways any business can boost the quantity of their reviews:
+Here are four ways any business can boost the quantity of their online reviews:

-1. Check the type of account you have on relevant social platforms and review sites
+1. Check your account type on social media and online review sites

 Collecting customer feedback during-visit (while the customer is still on-premise) is the most important feedback for operations teams because it gives them the opportunity to rectify negative experiences or make average experiences extraordinary by taking clues from customer feedback.
-If a customer has taken the time to give feedback, and the question form wasn’t too long, there’s a good chance they would be willing to make their feedback public on a review site.
+If a customer has taken the time to give feedback, and the feedback survey wasn’t too long, there’s a good chance they would be willing to make their feedback public on an online review site.
 You can make leaving public reviews easier for them by integrating your during-visit feedback with a link to your TripAdvisor, Yelp or other review page.